Takobz/letspretendblog/blog/2022/09/react-pass-data.md

 export default ParentComponent;
 ```

-If we reference this component in the App.js would do this:
+If we reference this component in the App.js we would do this:

 ```js
 import "./App.css";